Vadimuh/SiGaL_CEL/README.md

 In the `lib` directory, we have the `web` subdirectory.
 This is where you'll find the HTML/CSS/JS source code.
 Since this site is a single-page application, you'll only find a single index.html file, along with a single styles.css file, but multiple JS source files.

 ### Contributing to the Back End.
 Our elixir source code is directly inside of the `lib` directory.
+If dependencies need to be added or modified, you would modify mix.exs